buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 feedback_id: "Buddhist+Ethics"
 icon: "fab fa-pagelines"
 time: 2
-description: "In this course we cover ethics from three angles -- theory, practice and mythology -- believing that none is intelligible without the rest.
+description: "In this course we cover ethics from three angles---theory, practice and mythology---believing that none is intelligible without the rest.
 A course that, hopefully, will engage your heart as well as your head."
 next_courses:
   - function
   - engaged